kdrosado/Scoreboard/README.md

 # Scoreboard
-A React.js web application that display players scores.
+A  web application developed using JavaScript and React.js.
+It allows users to add players, increase or decrease scores, stops, and resets the game.

 Link to application: https://kdrosado.github.io/Scoreboard/